-If the home you purchased or the coop or condominium you joined has turned into a nightmare because your lawyer failed to discover information prior to the purchase, please contact the real estate malpractice attorneys at Schwartz, Ponterio & Levenson, PLLC, for a consultation.
+If the home you purchased or the coop or condominium you joined has turned into a nightmare because your lawyer failed to discover information prior to the purchase, please contact the real estate malpractice attorneys at Schwartz & Ponterio, PLLC, for a consultation.

 Failing To Protect A Client’s Interests